thielicious/unPOSTer/README.md

 Or click below to choose your download option:<br>
 » [Download unPOSTer](http://thielicious.github.io/#unposter_dls)

-Then instantiate and embed it at the top of your PHP page.
+Then instantiate and embed it at the top of your PHP page.<br>
-For a detailed installation click <a href="http://thielicious.github.io/#unposter_doc">here</a>.
+For a detailed installation click [here](http://thielicious.github.io/#unposter_doc) here.

 <h3>USAGE</h3>